dereuromark/cakephp-ide-helper/docs/Illuminator.md

 Note: For PHP 7.1+ it will also add the visibility flag `public` if you don't configure it otherwise.

+This task will not clean out removed or renamed fields.
+You should quickly check for usage of this constant if unused it can be safely removed.

 ### Adding your own tasks
 Just create your own Task class: